Peru grapples with 'nationwide chaos' as protests spread

-A near-century old mansion in central Lima was destroyed after catching fire.
-Authorities are investigating the causes and lamented the loss of a "monumental asset."
+The destruction of the building, a near-century-old mansion in central Lima, was described by officials as the loss of a "monumental asset."
+Authorities are investigating the causes.

-The government rejected rumors that the fire, which had no casualties, was caused by a tear gas bomb thrown by the police during the violent clashes.

-The incident came after thousands of protesters descended on Lima earlier this week, calling for sweeping change and angered by the mounting death toll from the protests, which officially rose to 45 on Thursday.
+It came after thousands of protesters descended on the city earlier this week calling for change and angered by the protests' mounting death toll, which rose to 45 on Thursday.

-Meanwhile, in Arequipa, fresh clashes broke out between demonstrators and police, while operations at the region's main airport were suspended on Thursday.

-The city of Cusco's airport and another in the southern city of Juliaca also were attacked.
+Protests have rocked Peru since President Pedro Castillo was ousted in December after he attempted to dissolve the legislature to prevent an impeachment vote.

-The government this week extended a state of emergency to six regions, curtailing some civil rights.
+The government has extended a state of emergency to six regions, curtailing some civil rights.

-But President Dina Boluarte has dismissed calls to resign and for snap elections, instead calling for dialogue and promising to punish those involved in the unrest.
+But President Dina Boluarte has dismissed calls for her to resign and hold snap elections, instead calling for dialogue and promising to punish those involved in the unrest.

 "All the rigor of the law will fall on those people who have acted with vandalism," Boluarte said on Thursday.

 Some locals pointed the finger at Boluarte for "not taking any action" to quell the protests, which began on Dec.
-7 in response to the ouster and arrest of former president Pedro Castillo, who illegally tried to dissolve Congress.
+7 in response to the ouster and arrest of Castillo.

 Human rights groups have accused the police and army of using deadly firearms.
 The police say protesters have used weapons and homemade explosives.

-(Reporting by Marco Aquino; Writing by Isabel Woodford; Editing by Bill Berkrot)
+(Reporting by Marco Aquino; Writing by Isabel Woodford; Editing by Bill Berkrot and Leslie Adler)

 ((marco.aquino@thomsonreuters.com; +511 2779553; Reuters Messaging: marco.aquino.reuters.net@thomsonreuters.com/))